 The Parthenon, beer, beer, and more beer…

 After leaving The Farm I drove until just about five miles short of the northern terminus of the trace, stopping here and there for a better look at the impeccable view of the mountain-sky jam packed with globs of piercingly bright stars.
 Mississippi may have been the most beautiful state I had witnessed so far but the sky above the Smokies is the best stargazing I’ve ever encountered.
 A sign that read no parking dusk to dawn at the bottom of a winding hill caught my eye.
 This looks like a good place to settle in for the night, I thought as I quickly pulled off.
 And I was right.
 I would wake up to the view of a bustling city nestled into a mountain below the stony cliff I was parked on.

-Unfortunately, the only cops I had seen on the trace thus far took a spontaneous stroll up the hill and found the camper.
-After a refusal to let them search the van I was forced to journey off the trace and into the back of a hotel parking lot in Nashville for the night.
-I would get kicked out of here also late the next morning, but at least I got myself some continental breakfast first.
+However the road is always calling my name and I had to say goodbye and continue on my journey.
+The next stop was in my home state, but this definitely was not the area I had spent my life calling home.
 Shawnee National Forest is as close to a fairy tale as Illinois gets.
 I spent a weekend camping there with a friend from college.
 Garden of the Gods featuring Camel Rock had spectacular views over looking the hills dense with dark colored trees.
 We hiked many trails, explored many caves, and even checked out an old iron furnace, but I’d have to say my favorite was the hike around Burden Falls.
-It was my fist long hike in a while and that kind of submersion in nature was in need.
+It was my fist long hike in a while and I was grateful for the submersion in nature.